apache/pulsar/site2/docs/io-http-sink.md

 sidebar_label: "HTTP sink connector"
 ---

-The HTTP sink connector pulls the records from Pulsar topics and makes a POST request to a configurable HTTP url (webhook).
+The HTTP sink connector pulls the records from Pulsar topics and makes a POST request to a configurable HTTP URL (webhook).

 The body of the HTTP request is the JSON representation of the record value.
 The header `Content-Type: application/json` is added to the HTTP request.